lancejchen/vehicle_detection_n_lane_finding/README.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
+* Apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector . (so the feature maps will include HOG, binned color features and histograms of color.)
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run vehicle detection pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.